-- (1) The secondary studio zone shall be the area extending ten (10) miles from the perimeter of the studio zone and including John Wayne Airport.
+- (1) The secondary studio zone shall be the area extending ten (10) miles from the perimeter of the studio zone and including John Wayne Airport and the City of Huntington Beach in its entirety.
 It does not include any of the areas that fall within the definition of the studio zone in subparagraph (a) above. - (2) When an employee is directed to report to a location within the secondary studio zone, the following shall apply: - (i) Producer shall notify employees not less than twenty-four (24) hours in advance that it intends to require employees to report to a location within the secondary studio zone.
 Such notification shall not constitute a work call. - (ii) Mileage shall be paid from the studio or production office to and from the location within the secondary studio zone.
-In addition, the Producer shall pay a \$4.50 per day allowance to each employee asked to report within the secondary studio zone. - (iii) Courtesy housing shall be offered to those employees who work in excess of twelve (12) hours in the secondary studio zone. - (iv) Rest periods shall be calculated from the perimeter of the thirty (30) mile studio zone.
+In addition, the Producer shall pay a \$4.50 per day allowance to each employee asked to report within the secondary studio zone. - (iii) Courtesy housing shall be offered to those employees who work in excess of twelve (12) hours in the secondary studio zone.
+In the alternative, the Producer may provide round trip transportation to home and return at the Producer's expense. - (iv) Rest periods shall be calculated from the perimeter of the thirty (30) mile studio zone.
 A designated representative of the Producer and a designated representative of the IATSE shall determine the amount of time needed to travel between the secondary studio zone location and the perimeter of the thirty (30) mile studio zone for purposes of calculating rest periods.
-In the event of a dispute, the matter shall be referred to a representative of the Union and to the Labor Relations representative of the Producer for resolution. - (v) Except as otherwise provided in this subparagraph (b), all of the other provisions applicable to an employee reporting within the studio zone shall apply.

-(c) The IATSE agrees to continue to grant waivers on the same basis as it has in the past for locations that are outside the studio zone and the secondary studio zone, such as Lake Hughes, Elizabeth Lake and the Nikken Building in Irvine.
+In the event of a dispute, the matter shall be referred to a representative of the Union and to the Labor Relations representative of the Producer for resolution. - (v) Except as otherwise provided in this subparagraph (b), all of the other provisions applicable to an employee reporting within the studio zone shall apply. - (c) The IATSE agrees to continue to grant waivers on the same basis as it has in the past for locations that are outside the studio zone and the secondary studio zone, such as Lake Hughes, Elizabeth Lake and the Nikken Building in Irvine.